Skip to main content

 A payment API designed for AI agent code.

-Five endpoints.
-Five webhook events.
-Signed payloads.
-Official SDKs.
-Built so your agent can request, receive, and verify USDC payments in three lines of code.
+A small REST API.
+Signed webhooks.
+Official SDKs in five languages.
+Built so your agent can send and settle USDC and verify payments in a few lines of code.

 The Blockchain0x API is deliberately small.
-We do not want you to read documentation for an hour to make your first payment request.
+We do not want you to read documentation for an hour to make your first payment.
 We want you to copy a snippet, paste your API key, and run it.

 All signed with HMAC-SHA256.